semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 When a pipeline is triggered with [automatic promotions](#automatic-promotions) the parameter values are automatically filled following these rules:

-- Mandatory parameters use the default value
+- Mandatory parameters use the default value.
-- Optional parameters are left blank
+- Optional parameters are left blank.

 :::